atahirkarasahin/academic_website/content/authors/admin/_index.md

     url: https://www.erbakan.edu.tr

 # Short bio (displayed in user profile at end of posts)
 bio: I'm Assistant Professor at Necmettin Erbakan University and Visiting Research Fellow in Bristol Robotics Laboratory at University of Bristol.
-I completed my PhD in Mechatronics Engineering at Necmettin Erbakan University.
-As my doctoral thesis, I am working on Modeling and Control of Dynamic Stability of an novel Electric Caravan System.
-My research focuses on aerial robotics and autonomous systems.
-I'm interested in the guidance, control and embedded software of autonomous systems (AUV and UAV).
+My research interests include learning-based control and design in aerial robots.

 # Interests to show in About widget
 interests:
-  - Robotics
+  - Aerial Robots
-  - Unmanned Systems
+  - Learning-based Control
-  - Control Theory and Applications
+  - Mechatronics

 # Education to show in About widget
 education: